petrelharp/madison-sept-2018/madison-2018-talk.md

 ---
-title: "Landscapes of linked selection (and how to simulate them"
+title: "Landscapes of linked selection"
+subtitle: "(and how to simulate them)"
 author: "Peter Ralph"
 date: "Madison // Laboratory of Genetics // September 2018"
 ---